WonderingGodling/My-Mind-Space/src/site/notes/Uni/Microbiology.md

 #### Microorganisms in soil
 - Many microbes live in pores in soil
 - Others are associated with plants:
-	- Rhizoplane - on root surface
+	- Rhizoplane (on root surface)
-	- Rhizosphere - in close vicinity to root
+	- Rhizosphere (in close vicinity to root)
-	- Mycorrhizal fungi - symbiosis with plant
+	- Mycorrhizal fungi (symbiosis with plant)
 	- Give N & P to plant
 	- Take organic C from plant
-- Subsurface microbiota - microbial communities deep beneath the top-soil
+- Subsurface microbiota - (microbial communities deep beneath the top-soil)

 ##### Importance of soil microorganisms
 - Global geochemical cycle